Admit it, you miss those nights where you can simply go to sleep without worry.

 5. A piece of your clothing

-When they begin to wake up, they will feel your clothing, which may send them back to sleep again.
+When they begin to wake up, they will feel your clothing, which may help them stay in bed and not wake you up.

 6. Talk to them about nightmares